Layout advise, L-shape kitchen with island

-L-shaped kitchens offer an easy and efficient workspace and allow appliances and cabinets to be installed along right angled walls with an open area in the centre.
-The L-shaped kitchen layout offers a range of advantages, great for corner space, efficient for small and medium kitchen spaces, minimal through traffic and easy working triangle and so on .
+L-shaped kitchens offer an easy and efficient workspace and allow appliances and cabinets to be installed along right angled walls with an open area in the center.
+The L-shaped kitchen layout offers a range of advantages, great for corner space, efficient for small and medium kitchen spaces, minimal through traffic and easy working triangle, and so on.

 If you like your privacy while cooking, a U-shaped layout can deliver it.
 With walls on three sides, this type of kitchen makes it easy for you to feel tucked away.
 Even if your U opens to the rest of the house, the simple addition of pocket doors can give you the option to close off the room whenever you'd like.
 U-shaped kitchens usually provide a good amount of storage since you can position cabinets along all three walls.
 Make sure to use a good organization system for the corner cabinets!

 An L-shaped kitchen can accommodate a work triangle, but it will look a bit different than the one in a U-shaped kitchen.
 Two of the stations will have to sit on one wall, and the third will sit on the other wall.